Leinster Nickel Mine: History

 WMC renamed the mine to Leinster Nickel Operations while it renamed its local gold mine, the Emu mine, to Leinster Gold Operations, now the Agnew Gold Mine.
 WMC upgraded the concentrator to a capacity of one million tonnes within its first year of operations, to be doubled in the following two years.
 At the time of the closure in 1986, the nickel price had fallen to U$1.70 per pound while, on reopening it in 1989, prices had recovered to U$8.30 per pound.

 In 2005, WMC Resources was acquired by BHP, which bundled WMC's nickel assets under its Nickel West brand, which became the largest nickel producer in the state, producing a combined 67,000 tonnes out of the 180,000 tonnes produced in Western Australia in 2004–05.
 At the time of the WMC acquisition by BHP, the mine employed over 1,100 people.

+Due to an oversupply of nickel and a consequent drop in nickel prices, BHP announced on 11 July 2024 that it would temporarily close all of its Nickel West operations in October 2024 and place them in care and maintenance.
+This decision is scheduled to be reviewed in February 2027 but BHP would continue to spend $450 million annually on its nickel operations to facilitate a potential restart.
+The decision was estimated to affect 1,600 workers and the mines and smelters but BHP committed to offer all employees affected a redeployment or redundancy.

 Production

-Leinster is part of BHP's Nickel West operations, which includes, apart from Leinster, the Mount Keith Mine, the Kambalda Nickel Concentrator, the Kalgoorlie Nickel Smelter and the Kwinana Nickel Refinery.
+Leinster is part of BHP's Nickel West operations, which includes, apart from Leinster, the Mount Keith Nickel Mine, the Kambalda Nickel Concentrator, the Kalgoorlie Nickel Smelter and the Kwinana Nickel Refinery.

 BHP, through its Nickel West operations, mines Nickel sulphide in open-cut and underground operations northern part of the Goldfields region of Western Australia.
 Nickel concentrate is then dried and transported by rail to the Kalgoorlie Nickel Smelter.
 The resulting product, containing approximately 68 percent nickel, is then once more transported by rail, now to the Kwinana Nickel Refinery.
-At Kwinana, it is converted to nickel metal at a grade of 99.8 precent.
+At Kwinana, it is converted to nickel metal at a grade of 99.8 percent.
 This product is then shipped via the Port of Fremantle.

 Production figures published by the company for the whole Nickel West Operations and not broken down to individual mines.
 In 2020–21, Nickel West produced 89,000 tonnes of nickel, an eleven percent increase of production in comparison to the previous year.
 The average sale price for the produced nickel was US$16,250 per tonne.
 In 2021–22, Nickel West's nickel production fell to 77,000 tonnes.

 As of 2022, mining occurs at the Camelot open-pit and the Venus and B11 underground operations, while mining at the Rocky’s Reward open pit ceased in 2021.
 Underground mining at Leinster was suspended between 2013 and 2016.
 Ore for the mine is also sourced from the Cliffs mine, which opened in 2008 and is located south of the Mount Keith mine, supplying ore to both.